 5. Get a smart thermostat

 Changing out your thermostat is one of the easiest ways to reduce energy costs and make your home more efficient.
-A smart thermostat can save you up to 20% on your energy bill compared to an old-fashioned thermostat.
+A smart thermostat could save you up to 20% on your energy bill compared to an old-fashioned thermostat.

 Financing your home upgrades